Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Hypergraph Homophily Impossibility Results

 When $k$ is even, the definition of majority homophily does not place any restriction on type-$(k/2)$ hyperedges for either class, since neither class is strictly in the majority for these hyperedges.
-If the number of type-$(k/2)$ hyperedges is small enough, it is in fact possible for both classes to exhibit majority homophily.
+If the number of type-$(k/2)$ hyperedges is small enough, it is possible for both classes to exhibit majority homophily.
 As one example, starting with a complete hypergraph and deleting all hyperedges of type-$(k/2)$ will produce a hypergraph where both classes satisfy majority homophily.
-However, we can still prove an analogous impossibility result for even $k$ if we add one extra constraint. \begin{theorem} When $k$ is even, it is impossible for both classes $A$ and $B$ to exhibit majority homophily if additionally $\h_\ell(A) > \vg_{\ell}(A)$ or $\h_\ell(B) > \vg_{\ell}(B)$ for $\ell = k/2$. \end{theorem} \begin{proof} The proof follows the same steps as the proof of Theorem~\ref{thm:oddkmajority}, with minor alterations to the linear program and the optimal dual variables.
+However, we can still prove an analogous impossibility result for even $k$ if we add one extra constraint.
+We restate and prove our result for even $k$. \paragraph{Theorem~\ref{thm:majorityimpossible}, even $k$.} \emph{When $k$ is even, it is impossible for both classes $A$ and $B$ to exhibit majority homophily if additionally $\h_\ell(A) > \vg_{\ell}(A)$ or $\h_\ell(B) > \vg_{\ell}(B)$ for $\ell = k/2$.}

+\begin{proof} The proof follows the same steps as the proof for odd $k$, with minor alterations to the linear program and the optimal dual variables.
 We highlight key changes that must be made and for brevity skip steps that are nearly identical to the proof of the previous result.

 Let $\ell = k/2$.
 Without loss of generality we prove the result is impossible if we restrict $\h_\ell(A) > \vg_{\ell}(A)$.
 By symmetry, the same impossibility result holds if we added the new constraint for class $B$ instead.
-We begin by altering LP~\eqref{lpmain} to include an additional constraint:
+We begin by altering the LP from~\eqref{lpmain-app} to include an additional constraint:

 For this new linear program, we can again confirm that the optimal score $\gamma^*$ will be greater than zero if and only if it is possible for both classes to exhibit majority homophily \emph{and} for constraint~\eqref{extra} to hold.
 We then can again re-write the LP and its dual in the form shown in~\eqref{primal} and~\eqref{dual}, by extending the matrix $\mB$ to include one extra row to account for the new constraint.
 By our assumptions about baseline scores, we know there exists a hypergraph $G$, with $M$ total hyperedges and $m_i$ hyperedges of type-$i$, such that the affinity scores of $G$ equal the baseline scores in question.
 A primal feasible solution with an objective score of zero can then be realized by setting $x_i = m_i /M$ and $\gamma = 0$.